lorensen/VTKExamples/src/VTKBook/Chapter3.md

 cos q z'x cos q z'y cos0q z'z
 0001

-(3-13)

-50

-Computer Graphics Primer

 Rotations occur about the coordinate origin.
 It is often more convenient to rotate around the center of the object (or a user-specified point).
 Assume that we call this point the object’s center .
-To O c rotate around we
-Oc must first translate the object from to theOorigin, apply rotations, and then c translate the object back to .
-O c
+To rotate around we Oc must first translate the object to the Oorigin, apply rotations, and then translate the object back.

 Transformation matrices can be combined by matrix multiplication to achieve combinations of translation, rotation, and scaling.
 It is possible for a single transformation matrix to represent all types of transformation simultaneously.
 This matrix is the result of repeated matrix multiplications.
 A word of warning: The order of the multiplication is important.
 For example, multiplying a translation matrix by a rotation matrix will not yield the same result as multiplying the rotation matrix by the translation matrix.

 ## 3.8 Actor Geometry